 Rosa ‘Imogen’ (Austritch)

 Rosa ‘Imogen’ is a new English Rose that the growers at David Austin have found to be extremely healthy and disease resistant.
 This new rose has a real softness and delicacy to its form, it’s a very pale lemon yellow colour, and looks almost cream as the flowers age.
 This rose is very attractive and has quite a charm about it.
 For me this rose had the lightest fragrance of the three new rose varieties introduced this year at the RHS Chelsea Flower Show.
 Rosa ‘Imogen’ emits a very subtle scent – you would need to get up close to be able to take in this rose’s perfume, but this rose is a joy to get up close to, so why not?
-Rosa ‘Imogen’ will grow to approximately 1.2-1.5m or 4-5 ft tall and 90cm-1.1m or 3-3 1/2 ft wide.
+Rosa ‘Imogen’ will grow to approximately 4-5 ft tall (1.2-1.5m) and 3-3.5ft (90cm-1.1m) wide.

 Rosa ‘Roald Dahl’ (Ausowlish)